Jimmy Rave: Total Nonstop Action Wrestling (2007–2009, 2011, 2013)

 In August 2007 it was announced that Rave had signed a contract with Total Nonstop Action Wrestling.
 He returned to the promotion at No Surrender on September 9, 2007, where he appeared alongside Christy Hemme and Lance Hoyt, later known as Lance Rock.
 The trio was subsequently named the Rock 'n Rave Infection, with Hemme, Rock and Rave adopting the mannerisms of a rock band and carrying Guitar Hero game controllers to the ring.
 He then became a jobber to the X Division, and the Tag Team division with Lance Rock, putting over such teams as Team 3D, LAX, Prince Justice Brotherhood and the Motor City Machine Guns.
 At Bound for Glory, Rave competed in the Reverse Battle Royal which was won by Eric Young.
 At Turning Point, Rave competed in the Feast or Fired but failed to win the match.
 At Final Resolution, The Rock 'n Rave Infection lost to Latin American Xchange (Hernandez and Homicide).
 At Destination X, The Rock 'n Rave Infection lost a Three Way Tag Team match to determine number one contenders to the TNA World Tag Team Championship.
 At Lockdown, The Rock 'n Rave Infection competed in a Six Team Cuffed in the Cage match where they lost.
 At Sacrifice, Rave competed in a TerrorDome match which was won by Kaz.
-At No Surrender, The Rock 'n Rave Infection (Rave, Lane Rock and Christy Hemme) lost to Curry Man, Shark Boy, and Super Eric in a Six-person intergender tag team match.
+At No Surrender, The Rock 'n Rave Infection (Rave, Lance Rock, and Christy Hemme) lost to Curry Man, Shark Boy, and Super Eric in a Six-person intergender tag team match.

 In October 2008 Rave suffered a neck injury at Bound for Glory IV in the Steel Asylum match.
 The injury was minor as he quickly recovered and appeared at Turning Point and on Impact!. at Final Resolution, Rave competed in a Feast or Fired match but failed to win the match.
 At Genesis, Rave, Kiyoshi and Sonjay Dutt lost to Eric Young and The Latin American Xchange (Hernandez and Homicide) in a Six-man tag team elimination match.

 On February 11, 2009, Rave was released from his TNA contract along with his former tag team partner, Lance Hoyt.

 On June 13, 2011, at the tapings of the June 16 edition of Impact Wrestling, Rave made a one night return to TNA, losing to Austin Aries in a three–way first round match of a tournament for a TNA contract, which also included Kid Kash.
 On October 26, Rave defeated Kyle Matthews in a dark match at the Impact Wrestling tapings in Macon, Georgia.
 In December 2011, Rave took part in TNA's India project, Ring Ka King, where he worked as a trainer and wrestled in a tag team with Zema Ion.
 On January 12, 2013, Rave took part in the tapings of TNA's One Night Only: X-Travaganza special (aired on April 5, 2013), wrestling in a seven-man Xscape match, which was won by Christian York.